Christoph/MultilingualTextAnalysis/README.md

 The articles_manual_annotated_validation_set.csv file is the sperate validation data.
 It was manually annotated by native speakers.

 ### Results

+The .csv file includes the results for hyperparamter optimization.

 The dictionary_training_test_results.csv file includes the results for classfier selection.